Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 # Kafka Trigger

-Although KEDA supports multiple types of event sources, we will be looking at using the Kafka scaler in this post.
+Although KEDA supports multiple types of event source, we will be looking at using the Kafka scaler in this post.

 {% highlight yml linenos %}
 triggers: